XamarinUniversity/build2018-labs/lab2/README.md

 1. Add a new C# class into the **Services** folder.
 Name it **AzureMessageRepository.cs**

 2. Make the class `public` and `sealed`.
-We don't plan to have anyone derive from the class and this can provide a (small) performance benefit when accessing the interface methods since the compiler knows there's no virtual dispatch required.
+There is no need to have anything derive from the class and this can provide a (small) performance benefit when accessing the interface methods since the compiler knows there's no virtual dispatch required.

 ### Add support for Azure

 This is where the meat of the Azure connectivity will be added.
-We will create a `MobileServiceClient` object which will give us access to our Azure service.
-This is really just a thing wrapper around `HttpClient` and it uses HTTP and REST protocols to work with the server-side code.
+You will create a `MobileServiceClient` object which will give the app access to the Azure service.
+This is really just a thin wrapper around `HttpClient` and it uses HTTP and REST protocols to work with the server-side code.

-Each `TableController` you create on the server is mapped to a `IMobileServiceTable<T>` which lets you perform CRUD operations on the server table.
+Each `TableController` created on the server is mapped to a `IMobileServiceTable<T>` which lets the app perform CRUD operations on the server table.

-1. Add a `string` constant to the class to define where our Azure service is located.
-Name it **AzureServiceUrl** and set the value to be your Azure service URL:
+1. Add a `string` constant to the class to define where the Azure service is located.
+Name it **AzureServiceUrl** and set the value to be the Azure service URL:

 ```csharp
 const string AzureServiceUrl = "https://build2018mycircle.azurewebsites.net";
 ```

 2. Add a private field of type `Microsoft.WindowsAzure.MobileServices.MobileServiceClient` and name it **client**.
-This is our client accessor class to our Azure service.
+This is the client accessor class to the Azure service.

 3. Add a private field of type `Microsoft.WindowsAzure.MobileServices.IMobileServiceTable<CircleMessage>` and name it messages.
 This will hold the retrieved messages from Azure.